svmorris/ctfwriteups/README.md

-# ctfwriteups
+# team_ctfwriteups
-this is where i create writups for ctfs i have done
+This is where we TEAM0001 put/link group writups